WHAT IS EPILEPSY?

 Seizures are the result of bursts of abnormal electrical activity in the brain.
-Experts do not know why or how this occurs, or what causes epilepsy.
-About half of epilepsy cases can be linked to cancer, stroke, a head injury, brain tumor, or some other injury to the brain.
+Experts do not know why or how this occurs.
+Approximately half of epilepsy cases can be linked to cancer, stroke, brain tumors, and/or some other injury to the head or brain.

 Epilepsy is most often diagnosed in children and adults over 60 who are experiencing the effects of a stroke or the onset of dementia; however, the disorder can develop at any age.